Home » Snacks » Homemade Soft Pretzels Recipe

 Homemade Soft Pretzels

-Soft Pretzel Dough:
+Homemade Soft Pretzel Ingredients

-• 6 cups all-purpose flour (plus more for dusting)
+• 6 cups all-purpose flour, plus more for dusting

 • 1 teaspoon salt

-For the Baking Soda Bath:
+Baking Soda Bath

 • 6 cups water